userjack6880/picluster/content/modules/accounting.md

 ipa-server-install --mkhomedir
 ```

 This script will ask a few questions.
 We'll be using all defaults here so whenever a question has a bracketed answer, hit enter.

-The password is up to you but I recommend using the one we've been using: `tuxcluster`. you'll need to enter this 4 times.
+The password is up to you but I recommend using the one we've been using: `tuxcluster`.
+You'll need to enter this 4 times.

 At the end, the script will prompt you to confirm the setup before continuing.
 The default is [no] so you must type yes.

 **Note:** The server install process can take some time.